gihanf/grocery-organiser/README.md

 [x] Separate the 'find preferred store' method into a different port, covered by a separate test?
-[ ] Perhaps the 'find preferred store' method only needs a product name not a whole product [x] Remove the hardcoding of preferred products in java
+[ ] Perhaps the 'find preferred store' method only needs a product name not a whole product [x] Remove the hardcoding of preferred products in java [ ] Experiment and make a manual .enex file, send to email and see if it can be imported into notes